 The award honors the late Peter Kong-ming New, a distinguished medical sociologist-anthropologist and former president of the SfAA.
 The award will be given to the best paper which reports on an applied research project in the social/behavioral sciences.
 The research question should be in the domain of health care or human services (broadly construed).
 The paper must be submitted to the SfAA Business Office no later than November 30 through the online form.

-The paper should be double-spaced and must be less than 45 pages in length (this includes footnotes, tables, and appendices).
-Please note that papers longer than the 45 page limit will not be forwarded to the judges.
-The paper should conform to the guidelines of conventional style manuals.
+Manuscripts should be double-spaced and no more than 45 pages in length, including footnotes, tables, and appendices.
+Papers longer than 45 pages will not be considered.
+Manuscripts should confirm to the guidelines in conventional style manuals.

 Clarity of analysis and presentation

-The first place winner of the Competition will receive a cash prize of $3,000 and an engraved crystal trophy.
-Second place will receive $1,500 and third $750.
-All winners will receive a sum of $350 to partially offset the cost of transportation and two nights lodging at the annual meeting of the Society.
+The winner of the Peter K. New Student Prize receives a cash prize of $3,000 and a Baccarat crystal trophy.
+Second-place finishers receive $1,500 and third-place finishers receive $750.
+All awardees receive $350 to offset transportation and lodging costs for the SfAA annual meeting.

 Several winning manuscripts from previous years have been published in Human Organization.
 Potential applicants may wish to review these articles.

 Devon D. Brewer, "Hip Hop Graffiti Writers’ Evaluations of Strategies to Control Illegal Graffiti," Human Organization, volume 51, #2 (Summer, 1992), pp. 188-196.
 First Prize Winner, 1991.

 Elizabeth L. Krause, "The Looking Glass of Historic Preservation in Micronesia: A Reflection of Modernization and Changing Values," Human Organization, volume 51, #2 (Summer, 1992), pp. 197-201.
 Second Prize Winner, 1991.